vanhoefm/libwifi/docs/linux_tutorial.md

 ## Interface Capabilities

-Not all Wi-Fi netword cards support the same features.
+Not all Wi-Fi network cards support the same features.
 Execute `iw list` to output all the capabilities of the interface.
 For instance, not all network cards can be used to create an access point.
 This is only possible when `AP` is listed as a supported interface mode, for instance: